ipfs-inactive/website/content/docs/commands.md

   operations.

 SUBCOMMANDS
-  ipfs files cp <source> <dest>  - Copy files into mfs. ipfs files flush [<path>]      - Flush a given path's data to disk. ipfs files ls [<path>]         - List directories in the local mutable namespace.
+  ipfs files chcid [<path>]      - Change the cid version or hash function of the root node of a given path. ipfs files cp <source> <dest>  - Copy files into mfs. ipfs files flush [<path>]      - Flush a given path's data to disk. ipfs files ls [<path>]         - List directories in the local mutable namespace.